People's Liberation Army Air Force: Ranks and insignia

-The ranks in the Chinese People's Liberation Army Air Force are similar to those of the Chinese Army, formally known as the People's Liberation Army Ground Force, except that those of the PLA Air Force are prefixed by 空军 (Kōngjūn, Air Force).
+The ranks in the Chinese People's Liberation Army Air Force are identical to those of the other three services, except that those of the PLA Air Force are prefixed by 空军 (Kōngjūn, Air Force).
 See Ranks of the People's Liberation Army or the article on an individual rank for details on the evolution of rank and insignia in the PLAAF.
-This article primarily covers the existing ranks and insignia.
+The above main article primarily covers the existing ranks and insignia as of 2017.